-For any agent whose clients show a continued interest in green infrastructure and home features, this environmentally conscious designation is right for you.
+For any agent whose clients show an interest in green infrastructure and home features, this environmentally conscious designation is right for you.
 The best part about this designation?
 It’s free for the first year (no application or class fees), then just $98.50 a year after that.
 Here’s what NAR has to say about this designation:

 “NAR’s Green Designation is designed for agents looking to learn about issues of energy efficiency and sustainability in real estate.”

 Designations in real estate go a long way in making you a more credible agent.
 What real estate designations are you considering?
 Which do you think will be most helpful in your market?
 Tell us in the comments below, and let’s keep the conversation going.